ubccpsc/classy/docs/developer/customization.md

 ### Setup Remote Repository for New Plugin

 You are responsible for managing the new plugin code that you create.
-Be careful to namespace and develop your files to ensure that downstreaming changes from `ubccpsc/classy` is easy and effortless.
-You can assume that the same files in the `default` project will always continue exist.
+Be careful to namespace and develop your files to ensure that down streaming changes from `ubccpsc/classy` is easy and effortless.
+You can assume that the same files in the `default` project will always continue to exist.

 1. Create a new (empty) GitHub repository.
 2. Clone the repository onto your local filesystem: `git clone https://github.com/myUsername/myPlugin`